nancyyanyu/nancyyanyu.github.io/content/posts/paper-LLM-as-a-judge-Survey/index.md

 date: 2024-12-15 21:04:17
 ---

 > This week, I want to resume sharing my paper reading notes.
 The paper I read this weenkend is "**From Generation to Judgment: Opportunities and Challenges of LLM-as-a-judge**" by Li, Dawei, et al. (2024), as it's particularly relevant to my current work.
-For the first time, I tried out Google’s NotebookLM to help with my note-taking - It's game-changing!
+For the first time, I tried out Google’s NotebookLM to help with my note-taking –– It's game-changing!
-> My attention has recently shifted from multimodality in the Search domain to LLMs/chatbots.
+> BTW, my attention has recently shifted from multimodality in the Search domain to LLMs/chatbots.
 Hopefully, I can find more time to keep reading, learning, and, of course, sharing.

 More resources about their line of work:
 - LLM-as-a-judge: https://llm-as-a-judge.github.io/